-Dr. Ke Wu is Endowed Industrial Research Chair in Future Wireless Technologies and Professor of Electrical Engineering at École Polytechnique (University of Montreal).
-He was the Canada Research Chair in RF and millimeter-wave engineering.
-He has been Director of the Poly-Grames Research Center and the Founding Director of the Center for Radiofrequency Electronics Research of Quebec.
-He held/holds visiting/honorary professorships at various universities around the world.
-Dr. Wu has graduated over 70 Ph.D. and 94 M.Sc.
+Dr. Ke Wu (Fellow, IEEE) received the B.Sc. degree (Hons.) in radio engineering from Nanjing Institute of Technology (now Southeast University) in 1982, the D.E.A. degree (Hons.) and the Ph.D. degree (Hons.) in optics, optoelectronics, and microwave engineering, all from the Institut National Polytechnique de Grenoble (INPG) and University of Grenoble, France, respectively in 1984 and 1987.
+He is currently the Industrial Research Chair in Future Wireless Technologies and Professor of Electrical Engineering with the Polytechnique Montréal (University of Montreal), where he is also the Director of the Poly-Grames Research Center.
+He was the Canada Research Chair in RF and millimeter-wave engineering and the Founding Director of the Center for Radiofrequency Electronics Research of Quebec.
+Dr. Wu has graduated over 75 Ph.D. and 95 M.Sc.
 Students.
-He has authored/co-authored over 1300 referred papers, and a number of books and book chapters and filed more than 50 patents.
-Dr. Wu was the general chair of the 2012 IEEE MTT-S International Microwave Symposium.
-He was the 2016 President of the IEEE Microwave Theory and Techniques Society (MTT-S).
-He also served as the inaugural North-American representative in the General Assembly of the European Microwave Association.
-He was the recipient of many awards and prizes including the inaugural IEEE MTT-S Outstanding Young Engineer Award, 2004 Fessenden Medal of the IEEE Canada, 2009 Thomas W. Eadie Medal from the Royal Society of Canada, Queen Elizabeth II Diamond Jubilee Medal, 2013 Award of Merit of Federation of Chinese Canadian Professionals, 2014 IEEE MTT-S Microwave Application Award, the 2014 Marie-Victorin Prize (Prix du Quebec), 2015 Prix d’Excellence en Recherche et Innovation of Polytechnique Montréal, 2015 IEEE Montreal Section Gold Medal of Achievement, 2019 IEEE MTT-S Microwave Prize, and 2021 EIC Julian C. Smith Medal.
+He has authored/co-authored over 1400 referred papers, and a number of books/book chapters and filed more than 80 patents.
+Dr. Wu was the General Chair of the 2012 IEEE MTT-S International Microwave Symposium, and the 2016 President of the IEEE Microwave Theory and Techniques Society (MTT-S).
+He also served as the inaugural representative of the North America in the General Assembly of the European Microwave Association.
+He was the recipient of many awards and prizes including the 2021 EIC Julian C. Smith Medal, 2022 IEEE MTT-S Outstanding Educator Award, and 2022 IEEE AP-S John Kraus Antenna Award.
 He was an IEEE MTT-S Distinguished Microwave Lecturer.
-Dr. Ke Wu is a Fellow of the IEEE, Canadian Academy of Engineering and Royal Society of Canada (Academy of Science).
+Dr. Ke Wu is a Fellow of the Canadian Academy of Engineering and the Royal Society of Canada, and a Member of National Academy of Science and Engineering of Germany.